 Prepare, prepare, and prepare some more

 The past few weeks have put an exclamation point on the maxim “expect the unexpected.”
-You simply cannot “overplan” for emergency situations.
+You simply cannot “over-plan” for emergency situations.
 Nor is it possible to predict the challenges that may arise.
-However, your business can’t afford to be in a position of playing catch up amid a chaos situation.
-A solid business continuity plan is essential and creates a roadmap that will enable you to remain in operation should emergency strike.
+However, your business can’t afford to be in a position of playing catch up amid a chaotic situation.
+A solid business continuity plan is essential and creates a roadmap that will enable you to remain in operation should an emergency strike.
 Involve the key leaders of your company and include all aspects of your business to develop your plan.
 Adapt your plan to the specific threat and adapt as needed.
 Update your plan regularly–threats and technology evolve quickly.

 Educate and train